020 Area Code

 London phone numbers

-The 020 area code covers Greater London, including all of central London and most parts of the outer boroughs.
+The 020 area code is for London, including all of central London and most parts of the outer boroughs.
+It is also used in some neighbouring areas just outside the Greater London boundary.

-The 020 area code also covers some neighbouring areas outside Greater London.
-These include: Borehamwood, Bushey, Bushey Heath, Chigwell, Elstree, Ewell, Loughton, Molesey and Thames Ditton.
+Areas outside London which use 020 numbers include Borehamwood, Bushey, Bushey Heath, Chigwell, Elstree, Ewell, Loughton, Molesey and Thames Ditton.

 020 number call costs